 Understanding of abuse

-A Feminist analysis of gender-based violence and abuse underpins all we do at SAY Women and we actively strive to ensure and increase women's rights and women's equality socially, economically and politically - for our young women and as an employer.
+The feminist analysis of MVAWC (Men’s Violence against Women and children) often referred to as Gender based violence underpins all we do at SAY Women.
+We work from the basis and understanding that abuse happens due to the patriarchal society we live in.
+It is systemic (continues through system and governments etc.) and is a long way from being eradicated.
+At SAY Women we actively strive to ensure and increase women's rights and women's equality socially, economically and politically - for our young women and as an employer.

-Courageous: Feeling the fear yet choose to act, speak out, stand up for what is right.
+Courage: Feeling the fear, yet choosing to act, speak out and stand up for what is right.

-Connection: Make the links, develop relationships with the Self, the community and the world around us.
+Connection: Making the links, developing relationships with the Self, the community and the world around us.

 MEET THE TEAM

 Our Patron - Madeleine Black

 We are delighted to announce that author and public speaker, Madeline Black, has become a patron of SAY Women.
 A true advocate of life after abuse and rape and an inspiration to us all.

 Violently gang-raped when she was thirteen years old, and raped three more times before the age of eighteen, Madeleine has experienced more trauma in her life than most ever will.